Fox682/Projects/MS-SQL Home Lab.md

 docker exec -it sqldev "bash"
 ```

-Once inside the container we can run:
+Once inside the container (the prompt will change to a root promt with name of containter eg. root@a7cfaeeb0c53:/#)  we can run:

 ```
 /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Database007!'
 ```
+If we receive SQL prompt we're good to go!